FastRobotsCornell/FastRobots-2025/docs/tutorials/FAQ.md

    1. You may need to open a CMD prompt with *C++ build tools* added to your **PATH**.
    2. You may need to update setup tools in some cases ([Ref](https://stackoverflow.com/questions/29846087/error-microsoft-visual-c-14-0-is-required-unable-to-find-vcvarsall-bat))

-#### 2. Connection issues in Windows 11.
-Some Windows 11 users are unable to connect to the Artemis board.
-Since Windows 11 is a fairly new OS (Released on Oct 5, 2021), it is likely to have compatibility issues with libraries/applications.
-Unfortunately, there is no known fix for this issue at the moment.

-You can use the lab computers for BLE related tasks.
-If you prefer using your personal computer, you may have to either downgrade to Windows 10, setup a new partition with Windows 10 (alongside Windows 11) or use a Virtual Machine.
-We can help you with these if you want.
-For some users, they can get BLE to work in python scripts; however Jupyter notebooks are recommended for novice Python programmers.

 ### macOS
 #### 1. Python throws an error about a missing library named **pyobc**.
 Some macOS versions may not have the library pre-installed.